 Tour d’Argent: Paris’ Oldest Restaurant

 In 1582, the first incarnation of La Tour d’Argent opened as an inn.
 Kings and princes frequented the site, because it was one of the few safe places available to dine out.
 The tower is located on the river, very near the king’s palace (which today is the Louvre Museum).
 Royalty could make a quick retreat if unsavory guests arrived.
-Tough eating out back then!
+It was tough eating out back then!

 Perhaps one of the most memorable dinners was served in 1867, when four Emperors were seated at the same table: Alexander II, Czar of of Russia; the Czarevitch, Alexander III; William I King of Prussia; and Prince Otto Von Bismarck of Germany.
 For this illustrious dinner, the chef prepared five starters, six main courses and four desserts.
 For many years after, a glassed-in table was set at the entrance of the restaurant with the original place settings and glassware from that noble night.